Jurickson Profar: San Diego Padres (second stint)

 On September 1, 2023, Profar signed a minor league contract to return to the Padres organization.
 After four games for the Triple-A El Paso Chihuahuas, the Padres selected Profar's contract on September 8, adding him to the major league roster.
 He became a free agent following the season.

 On February 12, 2024, Profar re-signed with the Padres, a one-year deal guaranteeing $1 million, along with a possible additional $1.5 million in incentives.
 Profar went on to have the best year of his career yet, posting a career high .839 OPS.
-He also made the All-Star Team for the first time in his career.
+He also made the MLB All-Star Team for the first time.

 Atlanta Braves

 On January 23, 2025, Profar signed a three-year, $42 million contract with the Atlanta Braves.
-On March 31, Profar was suspended for 80 games after testing positive for a performance-enhancing drug, which also made him ineligible to participate in the postseason.
-Profar returned from the suspension on July 2, and went 2-for-4 with a RBI home run against the Los Angeles Angels.
+On March 31, 2025, he was suspended for 80 games after testing positive for a performance-enhancing drug known as human chorionic gonadotropin, which also made him ineligible to participate in the postseason.
+Profar returned from an 80 game suspension on July 2, and went 2-for-4 with a RBI home run against the Los Angeles Angels.

+On March 3, 2026, Profar was suspended for the entire 2026 season and postseason after failing another performance-enhancing substance test.
+He forfeited his annual salary of roughly $15 million.
+Profar and his agent immediately appealed the suspension via a grievance filing by the MLB Players Association.
+On March 19, the suspension was upheld by MLB.
+He was the seventh player to be given a 162-game suspension for a second PED violation.

 International career

 After the Netherlands advanced to the semi-finals for the 2013 World Baseball Classic, manager Hensley Meulens made a public plea to have Profar on the Dutch roster, as he was born in the Dutch Caribbean island of Curaçao.
-The Rangers gave permission for Profar to be on the roster shortly after.
+The Rangers gave permission for Profar to be on the roster shortly after, although he appeared in only one game, going 0-for-3 with a walk in a 4-1 loss to the Dominican Republic.
 Profar again represented Netherlands at the WBC in 2017 and 2023.
+Profar committed to represent the Netherlands in the 2026 World Baseball Classic, but was declared ineligible due to his PED suspension in MLB.

 Personal life

 Profar has two younger brothers.
 Juremi signed with the Texas Rangers in 2012 and currently plays for the Karachi Monarchs in Baseball United.
 Their younger brother Jurdrick signed with the Chicago White Sox in January 2024.
 All three brothers have represented Curaçao in the Little League World Series.

 Profar's son was born in 2017.

-In 2025, indie-folk artist Cousin Wolf released a song entitled “Jurickson Profar" as part of an album called "Nine Innings."
+In 2025, indie-folk singer-songwriter Cousin Wolf released a song titled "Jurickson Profar" as part of an album called Nine Innings.